 What the site will do, and whether you need to be able to update it yourself, will influence the type of technology used to build it.
 So too will considerations about the technology and devices people use to access your site.

-Many are built with a content management system (CMS), which enables non-technical users to manage the content on their own sites without any programming language knowledge.
+Many are built with a CMS, which enables non-technical users to manage the content on their own sites without any programming language knowledge.
 There are many different CMSs, and whichever is used can vary from one site to the next.

 Step 4: Consider how you'll promote your site